zachbogart/pyro-template/README.md

     - `spellchecker`: highlights misspelled words as you type a markdown cell
     - `Initialization cells`: Mark cells that can be run all at once with the push of a button or on startup
 - You can manually enable these extensions every time you `docker run ...` or [enable them through commands](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html#enabling-disabling-extensions) in the project Dockerfile once you have a set you prefer (see `vanilla_swirl` Dockerfile for an example).
-    - *Note: the nbextension tab is present because it is installed in the pyrex image.*
+    - *Note: the nbextension tab is present because it is installed in pyrex container.*

 ***